carolinefzhang/selective-practice/README.md

 SCHOLARLY_USERNAME=your_scholarly_email@example.com
 SCHOLARLY_PASSWORD=your_scholarly_password

-# Supabase credentials (used by backend/src/uploadToSupabase.js and frontend/src/App.tsx)
+# Supabase credentials (used by backend/src/uploadToSupabase.js and frontend)
 VITE_SUPABASE_URL=https://your-project-ref.supabase.co
 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key_here

+# Auth0 credentials (used by frontend for authentication)
+VITE_AUTH0_DOMAIN=your-auth0-domain.auth0.com
+VITE_AUTH0_CLIENT_ID=your_auth0_client_id
+VITE_AUTH0_REDIRECT_URI=http://localhost:5173/callback
 ```

 **Important Notes:**
-*   Ensure the Supabase URL and Anon Key are prefixed with `VITE_` for the frontend to access them.
+*   All frontend environment variables must be prefixed with `VITE_` for Vite to access them.
+*   The Auth0 credentials are required for user authentication in the frontend.
 *   The `SCHOLARLY_USERNAME` and `SCHOLARLY_PASSWORD` are used by the backend scraping script.

 ## Backend Usage